 Discrete Optimization Talks (DOTs)

-Discrete Optimization Talks (DOTs) is a virtual seminar series from the Mixed Integer Programming Society (MIPS), a technical section of the Mathematical Optimization Society.
+Discrete Optimization Talks (DOTs) is a virtual seminar series from the Mixed Integer Programming Society (MIPS), a technical section of the Mathematical Optimization Society (MOS).
+Topics of interest are theoretical, computational, and applied aspects of integer and combinatorial optimization.
+The typical format of each session is two 30-minute talks.

-The format is two 30-minute talks each session.
-From January to April 2024, the seminars are scheduled the last Friday of every month at 12:00 p.m.
-ET.
+From September to December 2024, DOTs are scheduled the second Friday of every month at 12:00 p.m.
+ET

 A special feature of DOTs is a social component.
 After a usual talk, you might grab a tea/coffee and chat with other attendees.
 Why not here too?
-Join us for some informal discussion after each DOT, as well as throughout the week on our Discord channel.
+Join us for some informal discussion after each DOT, as well as throughout the week on our Discord channel (though this has recently been inactive).

 Videos of past DOTs are posted under Past Talks and can also be found on our YouTube Channel.